1. If multiple clubs (or hotels) apply for additional entitlements within a capped area, how will the entitlements be distributed?

 As per the Transfer Rules published on 21 November 2017, venue operators are prohibited from transferring new entitlements once allocated and until six months prior to the commencement of the new entitlements on 16 August 2022 (16 February 2022).
 This prohibition does not apply to the transfer of new entitlements where the transfer occurs as part of a sale of a gaming venue.

-Once the prohibition is lifted (in February 2022) and up to 18 months after the new entitlement commencement, the transfers of new entitlements will be subject to payment of 100% difference between the price paid at allocation and the transfer price for the seller, and payment of 100% of the difference between the price that would have been paid by the buyer if purchased at allocation and the transfer price, subject to passage of legislation to amend the Gambling Regulation Act 2003 currently before Parliament.
+Once the prohibition is lifted (in February 2022) and up to 18 months after the new entitlement commencement, the transfers of new entitlements will be subject to payment of 100% difference between the price paid at allocation and the transfer price for the seller, and payment of 100% of the difference between the price that would have been paid by the buyer if purchased at allocation and the transfer price.
 Some transfers may be exempted from this payment upon application to the Treasurer.

 This does not impact on the ability of venue operators to enter into commercial arrangements to transfer new entitlements.

-If you acquired an approved venue (and are recorded on the VCGLR Register as the venue operator conducting gaming at that venue) after 7 July 2017 and before pre-offer date (estimated early to mid-November 2017), you qualify as a 'successor venue operator' and will receive all communications in relation to that venue, including the pre-offer letter from the Minister and the Minister’s offer.
+If you acquired an approved venue (and are recorded on the VCGLR Register as the venue operator conducting gaming at that venue) after 7 July 2017 and before pre-offer date (15 or 16 November 2017), you qualify as a 'successor venue operator' and will receive all communications in relation to that venue, including the pre-offer letter from the Minister and the Minister’s Offer to Apply.

-If you acquire a venue after the pre-offer date, the vendor of the venue will receive the Minister’s offer in relation to new entitlements at that venue.
+If you acquire a venue after the pre-offer date, the vendor of the venue will receive the Minister’s Offer to Apply in relation to new entitlements at that venue.

 If, prior to August 2022, the venue operator who has been allocated new entitlements is no longer operating the venue they were operating at 7 July 2017, this will have no impact on the new entitlements they were allocated and they will continue to hold these entitlements.